att/netarbiter/sds/ceph-docker/examples/helm/README.md

 nameserver 135.207.240.13       # External DNS IP; You would have a different IP. search ceph.svc.cluster.local svc.cluster.local cluster.local client.research.att.com research.att.com
 ```
-   - Or you may replace K8s nodes' `/etc/resolv.conf` with `/etc/resolv.conf` in a ceph-mon pod (e.g., ceph-mon-0) by Ctrl-C & Ctrl-V.
+   - You may replace K8s nodes' `/etc/resolv.conf` with `/etc/resolv.conf` in a ceph-mon pod (e.g., ceph-mon-0) by Ctrl-C & Ctrl-V.
+   - This step allows K8s nodes to use the DNS service (i.e., kubedns) of your Kubernetes cluster.
+That is, you can run `ping ceph-mon.ceph`.
+When creating an rbd device (e.g., /dev/rbd0), kubelet executes `rbd map ...`, which then connects to ceph-mon by domain name `ceph-mon.ceph`.

 Once Ceph deployment has been performed you can functionally test the environment by running the jobs in the tests directory.
 ```